Ybalrid/gl_framework/README.md

 ]
 ```

+#### Valid keys

+ - `asset` : VFS path to the asset to load
+ - `position` : array of 3 number representing a position as XYZ vector
+ - `orientation` : array of 4 numbers represneting an orientation as a XYZW quaternion
+ - `scale` : array of 3 numbers represneting a scale as a XYZ number
+ - `script` : name of a script to attach to the node
+ - `mass` : number that represent the object mass in Kg for the physic engien
+ - `enable_physics` : boolean that enable representing the object in the physics engine
+ - `proxy` : string representing the kind of physics representation for the object as a rigid body
+   - `"box"`
+   - `"converx_hull"`
+   - `"static_triangle_mesh"`

 ### Scripting

 The engine support scripting using ChaiScript.

-A script console is acessible with the `~` or `²` key, usually the one at the top left of the keyboard, below the escape key.
+A script console is acessible with the `~`, or `²` key, usually the one at the top left of the keyboard, below the escape key.

 The API is currently not documented, but mostly matches the methods accessible to a number of C++ classes.
 See `script_system.cpp` to check the bindings to the ChaiScript context.